Sinuswars Home

 7. Loss of balance: The body’s balance is controlled by fluid present in the inner ear i.e. the semicircular canals.
 Infections in the middle ear can spread to the inner ear, hence, disrupting the functioning of the semicircular canals which leads to minor dizziness and body imbalance in toddlers and teenagers.

-8. Difficulty hearing: Due to the inner, middle and/or outer ear being inflamed it becomes difficult for these tiny systems to function correctly and sound can not pass properly through the ear.
+8. Difficulty hearing: Due to the inner, middle and/or outer ear being inflamed it becomes difficult for these tiny systems to function correctly and sound cannot pass properly through the ear.
 The inflammation causes sounds to become muffled as if something is blocking the ears.
 Children may want to sit closer to the television or turn the sound up high if they cannot hear clearly enough.

 9. Common cold: Three parts of the face i.e. the nose, throat and ear are interconnected, hence if your child has cold and flu symptoms (runny nose, coughing, sneezing) it is not uncommon for earaches to accompany the cold/flu, as well.